May 23, 2018

 Cost of living.

 If you’re considering a move to a different area, it’s a smart idea to research the cost of local taxes, insurance premiums and even gas, groceries and entertainment.
-That way, you’ll be better prepared for the impact these expenses may have on your retirement budget.
+Consider whether you'll be able to live comfortably as you manage expenses in retirement.
 For example, if you’re moving closer to the coast you may be required to purchase hurricane or flood insurance.

 Do you desire a walkable neighborhood, access to public transportation and a nearby airport?
 As you think about your ideal retirement spot, consider how far you’ll have to travel for essentials, like groceries and medications.
 If you’ll be working part-time, gauge how easy it will be to get to and from your job.